The Yardbirds: Page line-up and split (1966–1968)

-Page subsequently introduced playing the guitar with a cello bow (suggested to him by violinist David McCallum Sr.) and the combination of a wah-wah pedal in addition to a distortion fuzzbox.
-Other innovations included the use of a taped noise loop in live settings (on the psychedelic dirge "Glimpses") and open-tuned guitar to enhance the sitar-like sounds the Yardbirds were known for.
+Page introduced playing the guitar with a cello bow, which was suggested to him by violinist David McCallum Sr..
+Page also introduced the combination of a wah-wah pedal with a distortion fuzzbox.
+Other innovations included the use of a taped noise loop in live settings (as heard n the psychedelic dirge "Glimpses") and open-tuned guitar to enhance the sitar-like sounds the Yardbirds were known for.

 Meanwhile, the act's commercial fortunes were declining.
-"Happenings Ten Years Time Ago" had only reached No. 30 on the US Hot 100 and had fared worse in the U.K. The band dropped Napier-Bell and entered into a partnership with Columbia Records hit-making producer Mickie Most, known for his work with the Animals, Herman's Hermits and Donovan, yet this move failed to reignite their chart success.
+"Happenings Ten Years Time Ago" had only reached No. 30 on the US Hot 100 and had fared worse in the U.K. The band dropped Napier-Bell and entered into a partnership with Columbia Records hit-making producer Mickie Most, who was known for his work with the Animals, Herman's Hermits, and Donovan, yet this move failed to reignite their chart success.
 Most was hired by the Yardbirds' label to broaden their pop appeal and rectify their waning chart performance; however, the band's change in sound under his direction was poorly received.
 After the disappointing sales of "Happenings", the single "Little Games" released in March 1967 flopped so badly in the UK (where it was backed by "Puzzles") that EMI did not release another Yardbirds record there until after the band broke up.
 A 1968 UK release of the "Goodnight Sweet Josephine" single was planned but cancelled.
-A version of Tony Hazzard's "Ha Ha Said the Clown" (recorded by Relf with session musicians and none of the other Yardbirds), backed by the Relf–McCarty original "Tinker Tailor, Soldier Sailor", was the band's last single to enter the US top 50, peaking at No. 44 on the Billboard chart in the summer of 1967.
+A version of Tony Hazzard's "Ha Ha Said the Clown" (recorded by Relf with session musicians and none of the other Yardbirds), backed by the Relf–McCarty original "Tinker Tailor, Soldier Sailor", was the band's last single to enter the US Top 50, peaking at No. 44 on the Billboard chart in the summer of 1967.

 Epic released The Yardbirds Greatest Hits in the US in March 1967.
 Greatest Hits described to the Yardbirds' growing American audience an almost complete picture of "what made the Yardbirds a great band", according to AllMusic critic Bruce Eder.
 In the description by author Greg Russo, the compilation also presented young garage rock musicians of the psychedelic era with a handy textbook of the band's work during 1965–66.
 Greatest Hits was the Yardbirds' best-selling US album release, peaking at No. 28 on the Billboard chart.
 The band spent the first half of 1967 touring Australia, New Zealand, Denmark, and France (including a stop in Cannes to help promote Blow-Up).
 They also played a handful of shows in the UK in June, before heading to Vancouver to begin their fourth tour of North America with Page.